Aleksander Barkov scores twice, Panthers rout Bruins 6-1 in Game 2 to tie series - WSVN 7News | Miami News, Weather, Sports | Fort Lauderdale

 Boston had not allowed more than one goal in any period so far in these playoffs and hadn’t given up three in a period in nearly two months — not since the New York Rangers struck for three in the third of a game on March 21, two of those being empty-netters.
 The Bruins hadn’t had a three-goals-allowed period with an actual goalie in net since March 16 against Philadelphia.

-But the Panthers found a way, getting one goal early, one midway through the period and then one right at the very end.
-Lorentz tipped a shot from Montour into the top corner of the net at 1:58, Barkov got in close to sweep a rebound of Reinhart’s shot into the net for a 2-1 lead at 9:49, and then Forsling played a little beat-the-clock to push the lead to 3-1.
+But the Panthers found a way.
+Lorentz tied it, Barkov scored off a rebound to make it 2-1 and then Forsling played beat-the-clock to push the lead to 3-1.

 Montour got his glove on the puck to keep in a clearing attempt from the Bruins with about 7 seconds left.
-His shot from the right point sailed wide, Anton Lundell controlled the bounce off the end boards and found Forsling’s blast from the left side with 1.3 seconds left got past Swayman — who seemed to be screened by Boston defenseman Charlie McAvoy on the play.
+His shot from the right point sailed wide, Anton Lundell controlled the bounce off the end boards and found Forsling’s blast from the left side with 1.3 seconds left got past Swayman.

+“You can’t stop what you can’t see and that goes for any goalie in the world,” Lorentz said.
+“He’s obviously a heck of a goalie and he’s played some great hockey here lately.”

 The momentum carried into the third.
 It took Florida just 1:28 to make it 4-1, with Barkov setting up Luostarinen from in close for an easy one.
-That was the end of Swayman’s night.
+That was the end of Swayman’s night, and the Panthers kept pouring it on from there.

+“If you paid money to come to the rink tonight, you had a hell of a night,” Maurice said.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.